erica007/Kaggle-competition-code/README.md

 # Kaggle-competition-code
 This kernel including how i did feature engineering and the model building parts.
+Since the competition is confidential on Kaggle, please contact me if you want the dataset.

 2018 Travelers Statistical Modeling Competition: Claim Fraud Detection